Find out which money service providers and banks transfer money overseas to Greece

 Following the July 5th referendum of 2015, Greek citizens voted against Greece’s bailout and the Greek government developed new negotiations with its creditors to repay the debt.
 Greece was able to avoid the worse-case scenario where the country may have been forced to exit the European Union (EU).

 In mid July through to early August of 2015, bank branches in Greece reopened as the restrictions that constrained the country for the previous weeks lifted.

 The IMF confirmed that Greece has cleared its arrears with the fund.

 While a monthly repayment schedule has been developed for the country, the long-term credit crisis remains as Greece still has an exorbitant amount of outstanding debt to service.

 In early July of 2015, it was reported that Greece owed official lenders 242.8 billion Euros with Germany representing its largest creditor.
 The lenders include the International Monetary Fund (IMF), the European Central Bank (ECB) as well as the Euro zone governments.
 In addition, more than 8 billion Euros in short-term bills are due over the next few months.

 The banking sector is still subject to capital controls and austerity measures have meant that Greek citizens are paying higher VAT rates on basic goods.

 Business as usual for transfers from Canada to Greece

-While two major transfer providers, Western Union and MoneyGram, suspended their services into Greece for a few months back in 2015, the majority of banks, financial institutions and global transfer specialists now have no current restrictions on transfers from Canada to Greece, including Western Union and MoneyGram who have reinstated their services.
+Two major transfer providers, Western Union and MoneyGram, suspended their services into Greece for a few months back in 2015.
+However, the majority of banks, financial institutions and global transfer specialists now have no current restrictions on transfers from Canada to Greece, including Western Union and MoneyGram, who have reinstated their services.